I Tried 'Hand Slugging' & It Made A Huge Difference To My Dry Skin

 Before you try hand slugging, heed Dr Ana's advice.
 "Vaseline is an occlusive agent and doesn't moisturise the skin on its own."
 It's best teamed with products that are packed with moisturising and hydrating skincare ingredients, like ceramides, hyaluronic acid and glycerin.
 "Petroleum jelly is best used as a protective layer against environmental stressors directly on chapped skin, however it is also very helpful when applied on top of hydrating serums or moisturising creams to prevent water loss," Dr Ana confirms.
 Like Sarah, she suggests always applying hyaluronic acid-based products on damp skin.
 "Hyaluronic acid will draw the moisture into the upper layers of the skin like a sponge.
 Layering Vaseline on top will lock in this moisture and block the water content from evaporating."

 In between hand slugging, TikToker Sarah recommends using SPF on your hands to protect them from damaging UV rays.
 Whether you incorporate that step into your hand-care routine is up to you but it pays to snap up an excellent hand cream.
-If your skin is prone to chapping, look for a fragrance-free product like Aveeno's Daily Moisturising Hand Cream, £5.99, which absorbs in next to no time and breathes life back into rough, dry hands.
-Face Theory's Chirosmooth Hand Cream H1, £10.99, boasts dermatologist-loved ingredient urea, which draws moisture into the skin, and Nursem's Caring Hand Cream, £9.99, is a favourite among NHS nurses for its soothing and nourishing properties using manuka honey and glycerin.
+If your skin is prone to chapping, look for a fragrance-free product like Aveeno's Daily Moisturising Hand Cream, $4.99, which absorbs in next to no time and breathes life back into rough, dry hands.

 Will I keep up with the hand slugging?
 I can be lazy when it comes to body care so probably not consistently.
 But it's a great quick fix for dry hands — come rain or shine.